Frequently Asked Questions

 Your pet may be groggy from anesthesia and might need soft food for a few days, especially if extractions were performed.
 Most pets return to normal activities within 24-48 hours after the procedure.

 The procedure won't change your pet's fundamental personality.
-It may reduce hormonal behaviors like roaming, marking, aggression, and heat cycles, but your pet will maintain their unique traits and energy level.
+When performed at a young age, it will reduce hormonal behaviors like roaming, marking, aggression, and heat cycles.
+However, your pet will maintain their unique traits and energy level.

 Spaying or neutering your pet prevents unwanted litters, reduces health risks (like certain cancers), and reduces behavioral issues (e.g., aggression, roaming).
 It's a safe, routine procedure that promotes a longer, healthier life for your pet.